 2. Describe your true ideal customer in extreme detail.
 Think about the guest that without fail LOVES your company and fits perfectly with what you’re doing.
 Who is that person?
 Write a profile out.
 How old are they?
 Where are they from?
 What do they like doing?
 How do they make buying decisions?
 What are their fears when traveling?
 What social network do they use?
 What do they do when they’re not with you?
 What’s their occupation?

 3. Write all of your marketing copy directly to that person, and use imagery that would appeal to them.
 Avoid the mistake of addressing your words to an unspecified group.
 Groups of people don’t read your website or your brochure – individuals do.
 All of your marketing copy should be written as if you were writing directly to that individual.
 Imagine you were physically writing a message on Facebook to that person.
 You’d do it a bit differently than if you were using typical boring corporate speak.

 You should notice an uptick in business from the category you are targeting.
 It’s part of your point of difference as a company and will save you time AND generate more sales.

 Knowing your herd guides you in everything, not just the photos you put on your site but even your branding(opens in a new tab).
-If you are targeting a 40-50 year old market who tends to like small group experiences, I doubt you will waste much time building relationships with youth hostels or business focused hotel groups.
-Naturally, what you’d be doing is trying to build relationships with business owners who in and of themselves fit your target market, because they will be able to see your value proposition better than anyone.
+If you are targeting a 40- to 50-year-old market who tends to like small group experiences, I doubt you will waste much time building relationships with youth hostels or business-focused hotel groups.
+Naturally, what you’d be doing is trying to build relationships with business owners who in and of themselves fit your target market because they will be able to see your value proposition better than anyone.